 This means that there is nothing wrong with eating junk food from time to time.
 Remember that to lose weight, you need to be in a caloric deficit for a long time.
-This means you need to resilient, psychologically healthy and have realistic expectations.
+This means you need to be resilient, psychologically healthy, and have realistic expectations.

 Therefore, having a moment from time to time where you deviate from your goal and eat some junk food is acceptable.